SUBHAM-6291/SUBHAM-6291/README.md

 - 💀 I’m mastering clean, maintainable, and scalable websites—because messy code is a crime

-- 🧩 I’m mastering Backend Development—because I don’t compete, I dominate
+- 🧩 I’m mastering Web Development—because I don’t compete, I dominate

 - 👯 I’m looking to collaborate on **open-source projects that challenge the boundaries of frontend development. 🚀🌐**